laro/Cilia/1 Basics/2 Variables.md

 **`const`** always binds to the right (contrary to C/C++).
 - One can read `const Int` as “a constant integer”.
 - `const` binds more strongly than `*`, `&`, and `?`, but less strongly than `[]`.
-    - So the keyword `const` is always interpreted as a type qualifier to what appears immediately to its right, which can be:
+    - So the keyword `const` is always interpreted as a type qualifier to what appears to its right, which can be:
         - a type specifier (e.g. `Float`),
         - a pointer declarator (`*`),
         - an optional declarator (`?`), or